cloudwego/kitex-examples/README.md

 ## Note

-All commands to execute the example should be executed under "Kitex-example".
+All commands to execute the example should be executed under "kitex-example".